top of page

 • Infrastructure:

 • Our roads have been neglected over the course of the last 20 years.
-Danbury has over 250 miles of road and this year will be paving 12.5 miles.
-When you hear this you have to realize two things, it is an election year and more roads seem to be miraculously done each and every election year.
-At 12.5 miles of road paved, that level would mean that every road in Danbury should be addressed every 20 years.
+Danbury has over 250 miles of road and this administration like the previous one tends to pave more miles of road each election year.
 Too many of you have told us that you reside on a road that hasn’t been touched in that many years.
 I will continue to advocate for not only roads to be addressed in a more regular fashion and not just during an election year, but also the publication of which roads are scheduled to be done during each paving season.

 • Schools: